• Skip to primary navigation

 Instructions

-• Add all ingredients to a medium-sized pot.
-Bring to a simmer over medium-low heat, and continue simmering for 15 - 20 minutes.
+• Add all ingredients to a medium-sized pot (except tapioca or corn starch) and mix well.
+Bring to a simmer over medium-low heat continue simmering for 15 minutes.
+Taste and adjust seasonings as you go.

 Video